mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 A bug can be active or passive.
 An active bug transmits data (either constantly, or when triggered).
 Passive bugs just record until activated.

-**Commdot:** A commdot is a tiny microphone/ speaker and transmitter, ranging in size between a few centimetres and a few millimetres across.
+**Commdot:** A commdot is a tiny microphone/ speaker and transmitter, ranging in size between a few centimeters and a few millimeters across.
 A commdot is capable of interfacing with another communications device and relaying messages back and forth.
-Commdots have a range of only a few metres and are usually used as hands-free communicators but can also be used as improvised bugs or throat microphones.
+Commdots have a range of only a few meters and are usually used as hands-free communicators but can also be used as improvised bugs or throat microphones.

 **ITEM TL MASS COST**

 Commdot (^10) — Cr10
 **Mobile Comm:** A mobile comm unit is a portable telecommunications device/computer/camera, ranging in size from a bulky handset to a slim watch or pen-like cylinder – in today’s world we call them mobile phones or cell phones.
 Larger comms have physical controls and screens while smaller units either project data and control displays onto nearby surfaces, have fold-out plastic screens, or connect to cybernetics.
 Comms have only short-range transmission and reception capabilities but most technologically advanced worlds will have planetwide comm networks allowing the user to send messages and access data anywhere.
 **TL FEATURES COST** TL6 Audio only Cr50 TL8 Audio and visual, Computer/0 Cr150 TL10 Multiple forms of data, Computer/1 Cr500
 **Transceiver:** A transceiver is a stand-alone communications device, what today we would call a two-way radio.
 Unlike a mobile comm, which relies on the presence of an established communications network, a transceiver can send and receive directly under its own power.
 Most transceivers are radio or laser-based.
 Meson communicators are possible but generally not easily portable or available.
-To reach orbital ranges reliably, a transceiver requires a range of 500 kilometres.
+To reach orbital ranges reliably, a transceiver requires a range of 500 kilometers.
 Mobile Comm

 ##### computers & software